Welcome to GB7DD

 Also, don’t sit on TG9 Local on Slot 1 for hours on end as you stop anyone else from making use of World-Wide from being accessible.

-Likewise sitting chatting for long periods on TG9 Local Slot 2 will stop anyone else from making use of the Dundee <-> Edinburgh link.
+Likewise sitting chatting for long periods on TG9 Local Slot 2 will stop anyone else from making use of the Dundee <-> Rest-of-Scotland link.
 This will become more important as DMR in Scotland expands.
-Currently a repeater is pending for Troon.

 If you are interested in accessing GB7DD but wish some guidance, then please do not hesitate to contact me, Martin Higgins – MM0DUN, via the Contact option above.

 You will need a DMR (not a dPMR) handset or mobile, one with a display is easier to use.
 You will often find 2nd hand equipment on eBay.
 There are a few Chinese made radio’s now appearing both online and via UK Sellers.
 I have no experience of these brands so cannot comment on build quality nor audio quality.
-One handset which does seem to be popular is the Tytera MD-380 (the TYT MD-380 and Revetis RT3 appears to be the same radio) which priced betwen £91 and £150 depending on where you purchase it.
-I have provided a menu item on this site for the free Tytera programming software and various codeplugs kindly created by others to get users of their new handset started and on-air in as short a time as possible.
-You will also find codeplugs for various Motorola and Hytera models available on this website too.
+One handset which does seem to be popular is the Tytera MD-380 (the TYT MD-380 and Revetis RT3 appears to be the same radio) and the Radioddity GD-77 (Dual-Band!) which are priced between £78 and £150 depending on where you purchase it.
+I have provided a menu item (DOWNLOADS) on this site for the various free programming software packages and various codeplugs kindly created by others to get users of their new handset started and on-air in as short a time as possible.
+You will also find codeplugs for various Hytera models available on this website too.
 If you need assistance drop me an email via the Contact Us Form.

 So you ask, what is so special about DMR ….. well a DMR Repeater is basically like an analogue repeater but is digital and has two time slots, so basically it is like having two digital repeaters in one – on the same frequency.
 This means you can have two seperate conversations going on at the same time using the same repeater frequency.
 One local amateur can hold a QSO with someone on the World-Wide Talk Group at the same time as another local amateur can hold a QSO with another local amateur on Talk Group 9.
 This is all possible due to the two different digital encoded time slots and the different Talk Groups; Local, Regional, National and International.